Last updated May 2026 · By Nick Hall, CA resident who has navigated the handgun roster and LCI exemption for wheelguns

 Let’s be real about why revolvers deserve a closer look in the Golden State.
 California’s Handgun Roster requires all new semi-automatic pistols to include microstamping technology, a loaded chamber indicator, and a magazine disconnect safety.
 Almost no manufacturer is willing to produce guns with all three features, which is why the roster keeps shrinking year after year.

 The result is simple: you have access to more modern, more diverse revolver options than semi-auto options.
-While semi-auto buyers are stuck choosing between Gen 3 Glocks and other designs frozen in time, revolver buyers can actually get current-production models.
+While semi-auto buyers are stuck choosing between Gen 3 Glocks and other designs frozen in time, revolver buyers can get current-production models.
 That’s a significant advantage that a lot of California gun owners overlook.

 Related California Guides